SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 * ``Any``, which can represent an instance of any type at all, apart from function types

 ..
-TODO: remove the note about function types if / when rdar://16406907 is fixed.
+FIXME: remove the note about function types if / when rdar://16406907 is fixed.

 Here's an example of using ``Any`` to work with a mix of different types: